Samuel-Ndienye/EAT/README.md

 ## Setup/Installation Requirements
 * Either a computer,phone,tablet or Ipad
 * An access to the internet
-## Installation process
+## Link to the website
-* click on the link provided below to view the site.https://samuel-ndienye.github.io/Letuce-Eat/
+* click on the link provided below to view the site.https://samuel-ndienye.github.io/Letuce-Eat/ {Leave nothing to chance!
-*
-{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 Do I need to install any dependencies?
 How should I set up my databases?
 Is there other code this app depends on?}

 ## Technologies Used